-This table uses data from the Adult Social Care Finance Return (ASC-FR) 1 return for 2018/2019 for local authority expenditure.
+This table uses data from the Adult Social Care Finance Return (ASC-FR) return for 2018/2019 for local authority expenditure.
+As no new data is available this year we have uprated these figures to 2019/2020 values using the appropriate inflator.

-Costs and unit estimation 2018/2019 value Notes Capital costs Based on the new-build and land requirements for local authority residential A. Buildings and oncosts £95 per week care establishments.
+Costs and unit estimation 2019/2020 value Notes Capital costs Based on the new-build and land requirements for local authority residential A. Buildings and oncosts £98 per week care establishments.
 These allow for 57.3 square metres per person.
-2 Capital - costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
+Capital , costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
 B. Land £28 per week Based on a report published by the Ministry of Housing, Communities & Local Government.
-3 The cost of land has been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
+The cost of land has been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
 C. Other capital costs Capital costs not relating to buildings and oncosts are included in the local authority expenditure costs, therefore no additional cost has been added for items such as equipment and durables.
 D. Total local authority £1,115 per week The median estimate is taken from ASC-FR 2018/2019.1 Capital charges relating expenditure (minus capital) to buildings and oncosts have been deducted.
 The mean cost is lower at £939 per week [using unique identifiers: 8713701, 8714301, 8714901, 8715501, 8716101 (numerators in thousands of pounds), 8713702, 8714302, 8714902, 8715502, 8716102 (denominators)].
 E. Overheads Social services management and support services (SSMSS) costs are included in ASC-FR total expenditure figures, therefore no additional overheads have been added.
 External services Information has been drawn from the article in the 2018 volume by Sach & F. Community nursing £8 per week colleagues which compares the mean cost of contacts per resident using data G. GP services £11 per week collected from GP records compared to care home records over a seven-month H. Other external services £6 per week period.
-Using the mid-point between the two data sources, total costs incurred Ti.
-Other external services Lo per week per resident week were £24 (£21 using GP records and £26 using care home data).
+Using the mid-point between the two data sources, total costs incurred 11.
+Other external services to bei week per resident week were £24 (£21 using GP records and £26 using care home data).
 Costs have been uprated using the NHS cost inflation index.
 I. Personal living expenses £24.90 per week The Department for Work and Pensions (DWP) personal allowance for people in residential care or a nursing home is £24.90.4 This has been used as a proxy for personal consumption.
 Use of facility by client 52.18 weeks per year Occupancy 92.6 per cent Based on information reported by Laing & Buisson, occupancy rates for the not- for-profit sector care homes without nursing in 2015 (provisional) were 92.6 per cent.
-5 Short-term care No current information is available on whether residents in short-term care are less costly than those who live full-time in a residential care home.
+Short-term care No current information is available on whether residents in short-term care are less costly than those who live full-time in a residential care home.
 See previous editions of this volume for sources of information.
 Dependency No current information is available on the relationship of dependency with cost.
 See previous editions of this volume for sources of information.
-London multiplier See previous volume for information on multipliers
+London multiplier See previous volume for information on multipliers Unit costs available 2019/201 20

-£1,238 establishment cost per permanent resident week (includes A to E); £1,288 establishment cost plus personal living expenses and external services per permanent resident week (includes A to I).
+£1,241 establishment cost per permanent resident week (includes A to E); £1,291 establishment cost plus personal living expenses and external services per permanent resident week (includes A to I).